translated by Vincent J. Rosivach

 if you need something.
 An older man answers the door.

-Right away I call me "father" and "daddy";
+Right away I call him "father" and "daddy";

 I call her "priestess."
 If one of the servants,